iov-one/weave/docs/design/permissions.rst

 ::

-    condition := sprintf("%s/%s/%s", extension, type, data)
+    condition := sprintf("%s/%s/%X", extension, type, data)
     address := sha256(condition)[:20]

 The questions is when and how to use each one.
 Any field that can declare an owner must decide if those bytes represent a condition or an address.
 The Authenticator can store fulfilled Conditions in the Context, and then allow clients to check for matches either by condition or by address.
-But where to use which one???
+But where to use which one?

 Here are some rough guidelines:

 1. If we really need to save 20 bytes, use an *Address*.
 (But few places need that micro-optimization)
-2. If we want visibility of control, use *Condition* (multi-sig solutions, arbiters, etc)
+2. If we need visibility of control, use *Condition* (multi-sig solutions, arbiters, etc)
 3. If you want to obscure control (until first use), use *Address*
-4. Everything else, at your discression, just make sure it is compatible.
+4. Everything else, at your discression, but prefer *Address* when possible for consistency.

 I guess it is up to the extension developer, but I would generally use Conditions for anything stored in the value and Address for